Alternate history: Television

-1983 (TV series) is set on a world where the Iron Curtain never fell and the Cold War continues until the present (2003).
+1983 is set on a world where the Iron Curtain never fell and the Cold War continues until the present (2003).

-An Englishman's Castle tells the story of the writer of a soap opera in an 1970s England which lost World War II.
+An Englishman's Castle tells the story of the writer of a soap opera in a 1970s England which lost World War II.
 England is run by a collaborator government which strains to maintain a normal appearance of British life.
 Slowly, however, the writer begins to uncover the truth.

-In the Community (TV series) episode Remedial Chaos Theory, the six members of the study group roles a die to decide who has to go downstairs to accept a pizza delivery for the group, creating 6 different alternative worlds.
-Characters from the worst universe, "darkest timeline," would later appear in the "prime universe."
+In the Community episode "Remedial Chaos Theory," each of the six members of the study group rolls a die to decide who has to go downstairs to accept a pizza delivery for the group, creating 6 different alternative worlds.
+Characters from the worst universe, "darkest timeline," would later appear in the "prime universe".

-Confederate (TV series) was a planned HBO series set on a world where the south won the US Civil War.
-Social Media backlash during pre-production led to the series being cancelled with no episodes produced.
+Confederate was a planned HBO series set on a world where the south won the US Civil War.
+Social media backlash during pre-production led to the series being cancelled with no episodes produced.